TORS (Trans-Oral Robotic Surgery)

 TORS uses miniaturized robotic tools inserted through your mouth to reach tumors of the voice box, tonsils, base of the tongue and other areas of the throat.

-Why choose the UT Health San Antonio Cancer Center for TORS?
+Why choose the UT Health San Antonio MD Anderson Cancer Center for TORS?

-The Head and Neck Oncology Clinic at the UT Health Cancer Center is the only cancer clinic in South and Central Texas offering a team approach to head and neck cancer.
+The Head and Neck Oncology Clinic at the Cancer Center is the only cancer clinic in South and Central Texas offering a team approach to head and neck cancer.
 Our care includes:

 - Advanced technology: Our doctors are highly trained and experienced in TORS and the da Vinci® Surgical System—an advanced robotic platform that gives surgeons a very precise way to operate in small and hard-to-reach areas.